 Oil and Gas Revenue.
-We have recently commenced oil and natural gas production and we expect to generate revenue from such production in early 2011.
+We commenced oil and natural gas production on November 28, 2010, and received our first revenues from such production in early 2011.
 No oil and gas revenue is reflected in our historical financial statements.

 Production Costs.
 We have recently commenced oil and natural gas production and will accordingly incur production costs.
 Production costs are the costs incurred in the operation of producing and processing our production and are primarily comprised of lease operating expense, workover costs and production taxes.
 No production costs are reflected in our historical financial statements.